randyawuri/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state: writesthe result of a command into a file
 9-duplicate_last_line: duplicates the last line of a file
 10-no_more_js: removes all files with .js extension
 11-directories: counts the number of directories and subdirectories in current directory
+12-newest_files: displays 10 newest files in the current directory